Horst David: Life

-The three victims from 1981 to 1984 wanted to hire him as an assistant for the renovation of their homes, but refused to lend him money or pay for the services.
+The three victims from 1981 to 1984 wanted to hire him as an assistant for the renovation of their homes but refused to lend him money or pay for the services.
 Thoss let him borrow 20,000 Deutsche Marks over time.
 The three murders weren't initially recognised as murders until the confession of Horst David, who arranged them to look like household accidents.

 David confessed to seven murders.
-According to the then investigator Josef Wilfling, financial gain also played a role in the murders.
+According to the then-investigator Josef Wilfling, financial gain also played a role in the murders.
 It is believed that David committed more murders.
-Among other things, his unusually high age at the time of his first proven murder, and his day long jogs also contribute to this.
+Among other things, his unusually high age at the time of his first proven murder and his daylong jogs also contribute to this.
 Josef Wilfling said that the brief period between the first two murders, the circumstances, and his behaviour would suggest that David already had experience in that area.

 David was sentenced to life imprisonment by the Regional Court of Munich in December 1995.
-To his death he resided in Straubing Prison.
+To his death, he resided in Straubing Prison.
+He died on 8 November 2020.